creditstretcher/handbook/working-remotely.md

 ### Video calls
 Some issues are just better discussed over video chat and feel free to setup meetings if you feel it's necessary.

-At each meeting there is assigned a responsible party.
-The responsible party is the one who hosts the meeting and makes sure that the agenda is followed.
-He is also the one responsible for taking notes (even though the notes are taken collectively).
+At each meeting there must be a meeting host.
+The host is the one who calls the meeting and makes sure that the agenda is followed.
+The agenda must be prepaired and sent to all meeting participants by the host in reasonable time beforehand.
+The host is also responsible for notes being taken during the meeting.

 [Zoom](https://github.com/creditstretcher/handbook/blob/master/tools.md#zoom) is our video call provider of choice.

-The responsible party will be the one setting up the time for the meeting with calendar invites and will be the one creating the zoom meeting.
+The host will be the one setting up the time for the meeting with calendar invites and will be the one creating the zoom meeting.

 #### Taking notes at meetings

 Note taking is an important part of a meeting else no one will remember what was agreed upon or what was said, and instead of each person writing their own notes separately we do it collectively in a google docs document.

-The responsible party will create a google drive document inside the CreditStretcher A/S > Meeting Notes folder
+The host will create a google drive document inside the CreditStretcher A/S > Meeting Notes folder

 The document shall follow the following naming convention:
 ![alt Meeting notes naming](https://github.com/creditstretcher/handbook/blob/master/assets/images/meeting-notes-naming.png?raw=true)

-Inside it the responsible party will have prepaired an agenda which will have the headlines inside the document like this:
+Inside it the host will have prepaired an agenda which will have the headlines inside the document like this:
 ![alt Meeting notes naming](https://github.com/creditstretcher/handbook/blob/master/assets/images/meeting-notes-agenda.png?raw=true)

 Throughout the meeting everyone will participate in writing the notes in the document under the agenda headlines.